yppan/ghc/docs/users_guide/using-warnings.rst

     This warning informs you about discarded documentation comments.
     It has no effect when :ghc-flag:`-haddock` is disabled.

+.. ghc-flag:: -Wambiguous-fields
+    :shortdesc: warn about ambiguous field selectors or updates
+    :type: dynamic
+    :category:

+    :since: 9.2

+    When :extension:`DuplicateRecordFields` is enabled, the option
+    :ghc-flag:`-Wambiguous-fields` warns about occurrences of fields in selectors or updates that depend on the deprecated mechanism for type-directed disambiguation.
+This mechanism will be removed in a future GHC release, at which point these occurrences will be rejected as ambiguous.

+    This warning has no effect when :extension:`DuplicateRecordFields` is disabled.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's